caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 GOAL: A simple web application that lets us curate a list of recipes.

-- Start with the web service (band end)
+- Start with the web service (back end)
 - Finish with the browser  (front end, browser side)

 # Part 1.1: What are the parts of our application?